dsuryd/dotNetify/README.md

 DotNetify is a free, open source project that implements the .NET back-end view model architecture for modern web applications.

-This project offers those developers the architecture and tools to write single-page web applications on .NET platform (including Mono) that are sophisticated, richly interactive, bandwidth efficient, support real-time push notification out-of-the-box that are so much easier to develop and maintain.
+This project offers those developers the architecture and tools to write single-page web applications on .NET platform (including Mono) that are sophisticated, richly interactive, bandwidth efficient, and support real-time push notification out-of-the-box.

 Written in both Javascript and C# .NET, dotNetify builds on popular open-source libraries like [jQuery](http://jquery.com), [Knockout](http://knockoutjs.com) and [SignalR](http://asp.net/signalr).
 It does not attempt to get away from the current open web standards, but rather complement and enhance them in such a way that brings the most benefit to you!